anthonyemberley/friendtract/README.md

 ![Alt text](./public/images/deployed.png?raw=true "deployed")

-In the future, this type of contract could ideally be deployed to the live blockchain, with the option to specify a maximum amount of gas to use for the contract, as well as a login to enable users to see their active contracts, and kill any they are done with.
+In the future, this type of contract could ideally be deployed to the live blockchain, with the option to specify a maximum amount of gas to use for the contract, as well as login capabilites to enable users to see their active contracts, and kill any they are done with.

 # Contributing

 There is a lot to do, and developing with Ethereum is still relatively new.
-Any help or contributions are welcome!
+Any contributions are welcome!

 # Acknowledgements